awsdocs/amazon-s3-developer-guide/doc_source/replication.md

 + Both source and destination buckets must have versioning enabled\.
 + Amazon S3 must have permissions to replicate objects from the source bucket to the destination bucket on your behalf\.
 + If the owner of the source bucket doesn't own the object in the bucket, the object owner must grant the bucket owner `READ` and `READ_ACP` permissions with the object access control list \(ACL\)\.
 For more information, see [Managing Access with ACLs](S3_ACLs_UsingACLs.md)\.
-+ If the source bucket has Amazon S3 object lock enabled, the destination bucket must also have object lock enabled\.
-For more information, see [Locking Objects Using Amazon S3 Object Lock](object-lock.md)\.
++ If the source bucket has S3 Object Lock enabled, the destination bucket must also have S3 Object Lock enabled\.
+For more information, see [Locking objects using S3 Object Lock](object-lock.md)\.

-  To enable replication on a bucket that has object lock enabled, contact [AWS Support](https://console.aws.amazon.com/support/home)\.
+  To enable replication on a bucket that has Object Lock enabled, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

 For more information, see [Overview of Setting Up Replication](replication-how-setup.md)\.